 It’s also wise to have a realistic perspective on the academic front.
 You will not be expected by the Ivies to tackle seven AP courses in your junior year, so don’t sweat it.
 Trying hard to do so much will likely backfire and cause you to burn out or worse, have low grades.

 The Ivies also recognize that some students have access to more academic opportunities than other applicants.
-If you study in a rural school with only a few opportunities for academic growth, then admissions officers at the Ivies will take your situation into consideration.
-A letter of recommendation and measures like your ACT and SAT scores will be more important when the officers evaluate your preparedness for higher learning.
+If you study in a rural school with only a few opportunities for academic excellence, then admissions officers at the Ivies will take your situation into consideration.
+A letter of recommendation and measures like your ACT and SAT scores will be more important when the admissions office evaluates your preparedness for higher learning.

-Get ready to be interviewed by an alum of the Ivy League university to which you are applying.
-Although the interview is not the most important part of your application, it has an impact on you being accepted or rejected in the college that you like.
+Get ready to be interviewed by an alum of the university to which you are applying.
+Although the interview is not the most important part of your college application, it has an impact on you being accepted or rejected in the university that you like.

-For instance, stumbling to answer questions pertaining to your passion and interests, as well as your reasons for applying, can damage your college application.
+For instance, stumbling to answer questions pertaining to your passion and interests during your student life, as well as your reasons for applying to the university, can damage your college application.
 Always be personable and polite when responding to questions.
 Ivy League interviews are generally friendly exchanges in which your interviewer tries to get to know you better.

 Admission Factors Beyond Your Control